Blogs

 Curbing climate change requires a two-pronged approach to sustainability: producing more renewable energy and decreasing energy consumption.
 Yet in our rush to address the greatest challenge of our time, humanity has in some cases traded one evil for another.
 Nowhere is that dynamic more obvious than in some high-efficiency electric motors.

-• Engineers Will Save Our Planet
+• How Engineers Will Save Our Planet

 Engineers have driven humanity’s rapid technological transformation, accelerating everything from transportation to digital transformation.
 Now, thanks to evolving global priorities, engineers have their sights on the greatest challenge of our time: climate change.